District Institutional Capacity

 The District Assembly as Political Authority

-The District Assembly is the highest political authority in the district with legislative, executive and administrative powers.
-As a political body, the Assembly is composed of 60 members out of whom 42 are elected to represent electoral areas of the district.
+The District Assembly is the highest political authority in the Municipality with legislative, executive and administrative powers.
+As a political body, the Assembly is composed of 60 members out of whom 42 are elected to represent electoral areas of the Municipality.
 The government appoints the remaining 18 members.

 The District Assembly as a legislative body is presided over by a Presiding Member who is elected from among the members to serve for a period of two years.
 The District Chief Executive (DCE) who is nominated by the government and confirmed by not less than two-thirds members of the assembly and heads the Assembly.
 The District Assembly has the power of legislation, that is, to make bye-laws for local development.
 It also has responsibility for formulating and executing overall policies, programs and plans for local development.